-Percentage base penalties
+Percentage based penalties

-The percentage based penalty is imposed where SARS is satisfied that the taxpayer has not paid the tax as and when required under a tax Act.
+The percentage based penalty is imposed where SARS is satisfied that the taxpayer has not paid the tax as and when required under a Tax Act.
 This penalty is equal to a percentage of the tax not paid.
 The following percentage based penalties will be imposed:

-Tax type Penalty percentage Income tax 10% under certain circumstances (i.e. sec 35A) Provisional tax 10% on the late or non-payment of provisional tax; 20% if provisional tax estimate has been understated (the non-submission of the return is deemed to be a submission with an estimate of Rzero).
-Employers and employees tax 10% if return has not been filed; 10% if employee tax and/or UIF has not been paid; 10% if fringe benefits have not been indicated on employee's tax certificates.
-Value-Added Tax 10% on the late payment of VAT
+Tax type Penalty percentage Income tax 10% under certain circumstances (i.e. sec 35A) Provisional tax 10% on the late or non-payment of provisional tax 20% if provisional tax estimate has been understated (the non-submission of the return within four months after year-end is deemed to be a submission with an estimate of Rzero) Employers' and employees' tax 10% if return has not been filed 10% if employee tax and/or UIF has not been paid 10% if fringe benefits have not been indicated on employee's tax certificates Value-Added Tax 10% on the late payment of VAT